lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

     }
 ```

-2. Now if you go back to the `index.js` we redefine the `conversationStorageService` as following:
+2. Now, go back to the `index.js` redefine the `conversationStorageService` as following:

 ```js
 // Init conversation storage service